redhat-community-ai-tools/jira-mcp-snowflake/README.md

 # Jira MCP Server

-A Model Context Protocol (MCP) server that provides access to JIRA issue data stored in CSV files exported from Snowflake.
+A Model Context Protocol (MCP) server that provides access to JIRA issue data stored in Snowflake.
 This server enables AI assistants to query, filter, and analyze JIRA issues through a standardized interface.

 ## Overview

-This MCP server reads JIRA data from CSV files and provides three main tools for interacting with the data:
+This MCP server connects to Snowflake to query JIRA data and provides three main tools for interacting with the data:

 - **`list_issues`** - Query and filter JIRA issues with various criteria
 - **`get_issue_details`** - Get detailed information for a specific issue by key